jlee400/jlee400.github.io/_posts/2025-04-15-worldtrade-soybean-beef-networkx.md

 OD = \sum_{s \ne r,\, s=1}^{m} t^{rs}
 $$

-The greater the Out-Degree (OD), the more virtual water exports a country has.
+The greater the Out-Degree (OD), the more virtual water a country has.

 - In-Degree